L0rdM0rd/L0rdM0rd.github.io/_pages/about.md

 Hello World!
 I'm a computer science student at UGA pursuing a certification in Data Science!
 My interests relate to many aspects of machine learning, which include supervised learning, reinforcement learning, and deep learning.
+I want to tackle many areas of application.
+Currently, I have ongoing projects in domains such as NFL player performance, projecting cryptocurrency market volatility, poker strategy simulation.

 I began my journey into the Data Science realm almost three years ago (time flies!) and started with very little programming experience to draw from.